 4. Petstages Cool Teething Stick

-- Doesn't stay frozen very long.
+- Doesn’t stay frozen for long

 5. Petstages Orka Dental Links Chew Toy